40 Bucket List Rafting Trips in the U.S.

 8) Florida: Suwanee River

-While Florida “rafting trips” or more float trips and may not have mountain ranges and the accompanying whitewater, the state does have incredible scenery with the occasional spicy interlude of whitewater.
+While Florida “rafting trips” or more float trips and may not have mountain ranges and the accompanying whitewater, the state does have incredible scenery with the occasional spicy interlude of whitewater for kayakers and canoeists.
 Take the Suwanee River through Big Shoals State Park, which features the biggest rapids in the entire state.
 Most river users opt for lazy floats and picnics on riverside sandy beaches through the state park and a portage around Big Shoals rapid.
-However, the Class II-III rapid could also be the highlight of your day if you seek a whitewater punch for your day of Florida rafting.
+However, this Class II-III rapid is a fun whitewater punch for paddlers.

 9) Georgia: Chattooga River

 At the southern end of the Appalachian Mountains, Georgia has great river running options.
 However, a trip to the southeast must include a descent of the legendary Chattooga River, flowing along the border of Georgia and South Carolina.
 Whitewater rafting through the boulder gardens, rock slides and waterfalls of the Chattooga forged Olympic paddlers and incited the popularity of rafting over the past 40 decades.
 Section 4 of the river includes rapids such as Bull Sluice, Woodall Shoals, Five Falls and Sock-em-dog—names known to nearly every whitewater paddler in the nation.
 Also see: Chattahoochee River (Alabama).

 10) Idaho: Middle Fork of the Salmon River